 When a statement is registered for a building, mutual easements for support and shelter arise between each part of the building for which those easements are relevant.
 Furthermore, when easements for vehicular access, personal access or for a specified service exist between different parts of the building, then certain standard terms for those easements will be implied, unless the easement provides otherwise.
 This is the same situation as applies for buildings that are partly subject to a strata scheme.
-In essence this part of the Act just sets out a way that standard terms and conditions of an easement can be created merely by describing the easement in a certain way - for example 'right of vehicular access', or 'right of personal access'.
+In essence these provisions set out a way that standard terms and conditions of an easement can be created merely by describing the easement in a certain way - for example 'right of vehicular access', or 'right of personal access'.